arouzbehani/Cantilever/README.md

 # Cantilever Beam FEM Analysis
-In this project I tried to Make a Deflection Analysis of a Cantilever Beam with Finite Element Analysis method using C# .NET.
+In this project I tried to make a *Deflection Analysis* of a Cantilever Beam with the Finite Element Analysis method using C# .NET.

 For the purpose of data management and presentation I used VBA in MS ACCESS.

-The code for the Beam Analysis has these Classes/Interfaces:
+The code for the Beam Analysis has these Classes/Interfaces located in [**Cantilever Folder**](https://github.com/arouzbehani/Cantilever/tree/master/Cantilever):
 - BeamElement.cs
 - Material.cs
 - Isection.cs